-“Emma,” based on the novel by Jane Austen, is a world where lightness and wit can be deceptive, concealing a more precise — and at times painful — truth about people.
-Here, irony coexists with naivety, and sincerity intertwines with a subtle game of emotions.
+“Emma”, based on the novel Emma, is a theatrical story where lightness and wit conceal a deeper and sometimes painful truth about people.
+Here, irony coexists with naivety, while sincerity intertwines with a subtle play of emotions.

-At the center of the story is Emma Woodhouse — beautiful, intelligent, and confident in her right not only to shape her own life but also the lives of those around her.
-Her passion for matchmaking initially appears as a lighthearted game, almost a form of entertainment, but gradually unfolds into a chain of events where clever decisions give way to evident mistakes.
-At some point, it becomes clear: while trying to manage others, Emma has never truly learned to understand herself.
+At the center of the story is Emma Woodhouse — beautiful, intelligent, and convinced that she has the right not only to manage her own life, but also the destinies of those around her.
+Her passion for matchmaking at first appears to be nothing more than an amusing game.
+Yet gradually, this game leads to a chain of events where clever decisions reveal unexpected mistakes.
+At some point, it becomes clear that while trying to guide others, Emma has never truly learned to understand herself.

-This is not a story about the cultivation of feelings, but about confronting reality — a reality that cannot be avoided.
-Here, growth does not come gently, but inevitably, at the very moment when all illusions collapse.
+This is not merely a story about the education of feelings, but about confronting a reality that cannot be avoided.
+Growing up here does not happen gently, but inevitably — at the moment when every illusion collapses.

 Stage Director: Raula Turkkan